LawanGoud/Python-/README.md

 ## Skip the Fourth Character

 Write a program that reads a word and prints the word excluding the fourth letter of the word.

+## Skipping Letters

+You're given a word and an index position of a character.
+You need to write a program that prints the given word without the character at the given index.